Job Specification

 further review or investigative activities are required.

-initiatives with lesser grade correction officers and other
+initiatives with lesser grade correctional police officers and other

 institution personnel who serve as members on the adjustment